Parmij/Dental-Clinic-Management-System/README.md

 * Administrator.

 #### User role:
 	o	Add a new doctor.

 	o	Add a new receptionist.

 	o	Delete a doctor.

 	o	Delete a receptionist.

 	o	Get reports.

 * Doctor.

 #### User role:
-	* 	Add a medical examination.
+	o 	Add a medical examination.

 	o	Add a medical detailed plan.